Just show me the code

 And to be honest, I would essentially be paraphrasing the official documentation.
 So, instead of that, I’ll direct you to the official documentation: https://opentelemetry.io/docs/concepts/

-After briefly discussing OpenTelemetry, let’s refocus on the actual purpose of this post: To provide you with a practical example of how you can start using OpenTelemetry when you have a series of .NET services that communicate with each other.
+After a brief discussion on OpenTelemetry, let’s redirect our attention to the primary objective of this post: To offer a practical example of how to begin using OpenTelemetry when you have a series of .NET services interacting with each other.

 Demo

-I have previously built four apps.
-These apps do not perform any business logic operations because that’s not the objective here.
+I have previously constructed four applications.
+These applications do not execute any business logic operations, as that’s not the focus here.

-The crucial aspect is that all the apps communicate with each other and also interact with other external services such as Redis, MSSQL, or RabbitMQ.
+The critical aspect is that all the applications communicate with each other and also interact with other external services such as Redis, MSSQL, or RabbitMQ.

 Here’s the diagram: